 Interfaith Hospitality Network - In recognition of the need for helping families who are homeless in Monmouth County and our responsibility to put our faith into action, we actively support Interfaith Hospitality Network of Monmouth County (IHN Monmouth) through the Social Concerns Ministry of St. Leo's.
 IHN Monmouth provides shelter, meals and programming to assist families who are homeless and are struggling to get back into permanent housing.
 For more information you can access the IHN Monmouth website at www.ihn-of-mc.org

-Among the many Church, Family, Youth, Council and Community activities undertaken annually are: First Friday Nocturnal Adoration; Youth Free Throw Contest; Sponsoring a Cub Scout Pack, Annual Bicycle Safety Rodeos, Support of Persons with Intellectual Disabilities, Birthright and other Pro-Family/Pro-Life Programs, Serving the Annual Father and Son Communion Breakfast at Christian Brothers Academy and staffing booths at Saint Leo’s and Saint Gabriel’s Carnivals.
+Among the many Church, Family, Youth, Council and Community activities undertaken annually are: First Friday Nocturnal Adoration; Youth Free Throw Contest; Support of Persons with Intellectual Disabilities, Birthright and other Pro-Family/Pro-Life Programs; Youth Essay and Poster Competitions; Serving the Annual Father and Son Communion Breakfast at Christian Brothers Academy; Council Family Christmas Party; Staffing a booth at Saint Leo’s Carnival; Participating at the Saint Leo's and Saint Catharine's Family Picnics.

 Lazarus Ministry - The Lazarus Ministry contacts families of deceased parishioners to offer comfort.
 The ministry will help with preparations for liturgies if requested by the family.
 There is an Annual Memorial Mass at St. Leo’s in the church.
 There are no scheduled meetings for this ministry.
 For further information, telephone Sr. Ann at 732-747-5466.